CARE Network Medical ECHO Series - January 2023

 This training will provide medical CARE Network designated providers with evidence-based guidelines for care and improve both access and quality of care for patients.
 Providers will have the opportunity to learn new referral processes and system-based protocols for working with other family-serving agencies, such as social services, law enforcement and the courts.
 A major goal of the ECHO sessions will be to promote interdisciplinary practice and collaboration among systems.
 Sessions will also include case presentations and discussion.

-January's session will focus on child sexual behaviors with Gail Ryan, Director Perpetration Prevention Program
+January's session will focus on child neglect and prevention with Dr. Howard Dubowitz.

 CARE Network Medical Designated Providers